BenBouiss/D4G_project/README.md

 ------------------------

-Using the Streamlite dashbord
+Using the Streamlit dashbord

 ```bash
 streamlit run scripts/data_viz/dashbord_skript.py
 ```

-Note this requires the UV environnement to be activated to do so run
+**_NOTE:_**: this requires the UV environnement to be activated to do so run

 ```bash
 source activate .venv/bin/activate
 ```

+The postgresql database must also be running in order for the streamlit dashboard to work

 ------------------------